What are the storage methods in Android systems and the storage methods?

 20- Information is stored successfully.

-The int value does not have the ability to be sent to the widget by setText.
+The int value cannot be sent to the widget by setText.

-21- To solve it, we must add a simple string to them.
+21- To solve it, we must add a simple string.
 Like the following:

 In addition to this method, there are other methods and principles that we use the principal method in this part of the training.